The title may have taken you back somewhat; after all, aren’t all emails secure? Honestly, that depends on what you consider ‘secure.’

 Can you remember a time you forwarded a work email with confidential attachments, only for that information to get forwarded to unintended recipients as well?
 Sending a secure email prevents that.

-What is a secure email?
+What is a secure email and is Gmail secure?

 A secure email means only you and the person you sent it to can see the contents.
 You might be confused.
 Isn’t that all email?
 Well, not exactly.